unbounded-tech/workflow-vnext-tag/README.md

 | `GH_PAT` | No | GitHub Personal Access Token with repo,write:packages scopes when `usePAT` is true |

 > **Note:** This workflow creates a tag, which can trigger other workflows.
 The built-in `GITHUB_TOKEN` does not allow a workflow to trigger another workflow, so you need to use either a deploy key or a GitHub personal access token.
 We recommend using a deploy key per repo as they can be generated, forgotten, and rotated easily.

+## Adapting for Other CI/CD Systems

+The core functionality relies on the `vnext` CLI tool, which can be installed and used in any CI/CD system.
+The general steps are:

+1. Install `ubi` and use it to install `vnext`
+1. Use `vnext --current` to get the current version
+1. Use `vnext` to calculate the next version
+1. Make a gate, if current == next, exit, otherwise continue
+1. Generate a changelog with `vnext --changelog` if needed
+1. Update version references in files (using YQ, regex, or language-specific tools)
+1. Commit changes and create a new tag
+1. Push the tag to trigger release workflows

 ## Language-Agnostic Patch Options